 When you're job searching, employers are going to want to know about your computer skills.
 That's because no matter what the position is, computers will almost certainly be involved.
-Just think about how ever-present computers are, from our smartphones, to cash registers, to the ordering systems at restaurants.
+Just think about how ever-present computers are, from smartphones to cash registers to the ordering systems at restaurants.

 How to Highlight Skills During Your Job Application Process

 Because many companies initially search resumes for desired keywords by computer, a good list can get your application in the door.
-You can also weave in your skills when you are writing your job descriptions on your resume.
-For instance, instead of saying "Edited content on website," you could write, "Edited content within Content Management System, using basic HTML for formatting."
+You can also weave in your skills when you are writing your job descriptions in your resume.
+For instance, instead of saying "Edited content on website," you could write, "Edited content within Content Management System using basic HTML for formatting."

-Before writing your cover letter, read the job description carefully.
-Even very similar positions can have very different requirements.
-Your cover letter should fit the job you are applying to very directly.
-The letter also needs to be clear and engaging - not a skills list.
+You can also mention your skills in your cover letter.
+The letter needs to be clear and engaging - not a skills list.
 However, you can bring up certain specific skills mentioned in the job description.
-For example, “Your job description calls for web design experience, and in my two years at ABC Company, I have gone from wireframes to full designs for several relaunches."
+For example, “Your job description calls for web design experience, and in my two years at ABC Company, I have gone from wireframes to full designs for several re-launches.”